Vulnerability Disclosure Guidelines

 Some Security Teams may offer monetary rewards for vulnerability disclosure.
 Not all Security Teams offer monetary rewards, and the decision to grant a reward is entirely at their discretion.
 The amount of each bounty payment will be determined by the Security Team.
 Bounty payments are subject to the following eligibility requirements:

-• Minors are welcome to participate in the program.
-However, the Children's Online Privacy Protection Act restricts our ability to collect personal information from children under 13, so you will need to claim your bounties through your parent or legal guardian if you are 12 or younger.
+- Minors are welcome to participate in the program.
+The Children's Online Privacy Protection Act restricts our ability to collect personal information from children under 13 and we must take certain steps to ensure compliance with other applicable laws related to minors.
+Accordingly, you will need to claim your bounties through your parent or legal guardian if you are under 18.

 Contact